 This is the last step to financial independence.
-Once your passive income exceeds your expense, then you’ve done it!
+Once your passive income exceeds your expense, then you’ve made it!
 Unfortunately, most people never reach this point.
 They either spend too much or didn’t invest enough to generate enough passive income.
-Of course, there are other sources of passive income such as Social Security benefit and pension.
+Of course, there are other sources of passive income such as Social Security benefits and pensions.
 Those are great, but our generation can’t really count on them anymore.

 Here are some things to keep in mind while working toward this goal.

 - Keep at it.
 The journey to financial independence is a marathon.
-It will take most of us 10 to 20 years to get there even if you’re dedicated.
-Keep at it and eventually, we will reach the finish line.
+It will take most of us 15 to 20 years to get there even if you’re dedicated.
+Keep at it and eventually, you will get there.

 3 Major Milestones to Financial Independence

 So those are my 3 major milestones on the journey to financial independence.
 They might seem difficult, but we have to remember the journey can take many years.
-Even to reach the starting point (spend less than you make) already will take up a major portion of our lives.
-If we are diligent, the 2nd and 3rd leg of the journey will be much shorter than 21 years.
+Even reaching the starting point (spend less than you make) already will take up a major portion of our lives.
+I didn’t get there until I was 22.
+If we are diligent, the 2nd and 3rd legs of the journey will be much shorter than that.

 Of course, you’re not quite done even when you reach the 3rd milestone.
 You need to be vigilant so you can make adjustments as needed.

 What do you think of these 3 milestones?
-Where are you in the journey to financial independence?
+Where are you on the journey to financial independence?

 Passive income is the key to early retirement.
 These days, I’m investing in commercial apartments with CrowdStreet.
 They have many projects across the United States.
 Go check them out!